paradime-io/social-media-data-modeling-challenge/README.md

    - **_Comments_** : User-generated messages and feedback below the video.

    - **_Video Duration_** : The length of the video in hours/minutes and seconds.

+  Revenue model -

+   - **_CPM (Cost Per Mille)_**: The amount advertisers pay per 1,000 ad impressions on a video, making it one of the primary revenue models for YouTube creators based on ad views.

+   - **_RPM (Revenue Per Mille)_**: The revenue earned by the creator per 1,000 views after YouTube’s share is deducted

 # **Data Sources 📚 and Data Lineage 🔗**